What Are Virtual Clinical Trials? An Interview with Science 37’s Jonathan Cotliar

 “Science 37 was founded almost five years ago by two physician-scientists who understood that clinical trials had a variety of problems—primarily drugs were taking too long to get to the market, were too costly, and once they did get to market the clinical trials didn’t generally represent the taker of those medicines because the trials were plagued by a lack of diversity,” Cotliar said.
 “Science 37 was founded on the premise that if you make clinical trials more patient-friendly or patient-centric, you could add speed to drugs being delivered to the marketplace and gain access to folks who wanted to participate in clinical trials but were limited by the fact they were too far from the research site or who could not easily leave home.”

 Part of what Science 37 offers is a comprehensive platform called NORA (Network Oriented Research Assistant).
-NORA is designed specifically for clinical trial operations and is loaded on mobile devices to support telemedicine-based clinician-patient interactions.
+NORA is designed specifically for virtual clinical trial operations and is loaded on mobile devices to support telemedicine-based clinician-patient interactions.

 “NORA allows a lot of these operational considerations to be performed under one roof or platform; point-of-care solutions are embedded, including e-consent, integration with medical devices, biowearables, and video and telemedicine modules that coordinate research activities in the patients’ homes so doctors, nurses or other stakeholders who are geographically dispersed, can interact together,” Cotliar said.